 Proposed Planning Conditions

-The following Section 94 contributions have been based on the site being rezoned to RE3 achieving an FSR of 2.6:1.
+The following Section 94 contributions have been based on the site providing 0.76:1 FSR of IN2 and a Residential FSR of 1.5:1 (Residential Flats).
 Detailed calculations of Section 94 contributions are presented in Appendix D.